Chapter 5

 A few tears.

-Words could not suffice.
+Words cannot suffice.

 “I missed her,” Yathi said.